kerinin/daggregator_client/README.md

 @user.aggregate(:count, :type => :contrib)          # Counts the number of conversations a user has contributed to
 @user.aggregate(:average, 'likes')                  # The average number of 'likes' for conversations the user has contributed to
 @user.aggregate(:sum, 'posting_count')              # The total number of posts in conversations the user has contributed to
+@user.aggregate(:average, 'friends_popularity')     # The average popularity of a user's friends
+@user.aggregate(:sum, 'friends_age')                # The cumulative age of a user's friends

 @conversation(:count, :type => 'User')              # Counts the users who have contributed to the conversation
 @conversation(:count, :type => 'Thread')            # The sum of the number of conversations contributed to by all the conversation's contributors
 @conversation(:average, 'user_age')
 @conversation(:average, 'friend_count')
 @conversation(:average, 'thread_count')             # The average number of postings for conversations which share a user with this one
+@conversation(:average, 'friends_age')              # The average age of the friends of users contributing to the conversation
 ```